Graphite features

 Infinite generative vector patterns

-Responsive design constraint solvers
+Responsive design layout solver

 Authoring animated SVGs, Lottie, etc.